antwanvdm/block-o-block/README.md

 I guess the game could get boring now :-)
 * Optional: convert the DOM elements to Canvas elements, because it might perform better in the end
+* Find alternative implementation for MongoDB Atlas instead of mLab